BEST TOWNS AND CITIES IN THE US TO VISIT

 Las Vegas is definitely not a hidden gem.
 With more than 40 million tourists each year, you are not discovering a well-kept secret when visiting this city in the state of Nevada.
 Nevertheless, Las Vegas is one of the places that you have to see at least once in your lifetime.

-If you prefer shopping you´ll also find a few good outlet stores which makes shopping in Las Vegas quite fun.
+If you prefer shopping you´ll also find a few good outlet stores which make shopping in Las Vegas quite fun.

 And if you are tired of all the lights and craziness of Las Vegas, I highly recommend a day trip to the Grand Canyon to calm down and recharge your battery for another crazy day in Las Vegas.